Results matter, especially after an arrest. See how our past successes have helped our former clients.

 “White collar crime” is a term that encompasses an array of criminal offenses that are not violent in nature and are usually committed for the purposes of financial gain.
 Although people from all walks of life may find themselves facing such charges, this term is used to differentiate these crimes from other crimes termed “blue collar crimes” that may be violent (such as assault and battery or homicide) or are less indirect in terms of financial gain (such as grand theft auto or shoplifting).
-If you are facing one of these allegations and need to retain legal counsel, contact a white-collar crime lawyer in Palos Verdes at Okabe and Haushalter.
+If you are facing one of these allegations and need to retain legal counsel, contact a white-collar crime lawyer at Okabe and Haushalter.

 White collar crimes include various charges under different sections of the California Penal Code.
 Some of the more common white collar crimes include: